-This is all done to reduce the amount of cash you will need coming on Safari with us.
+It is all done to reduce the amount of cash you will need coming on Safari with us.
 Porter is a wise investment in your Gorilla Encounter.

 Should you run short on cash, we suggest that you use an ATM Machine.
 You will need a Visa Card, MC and AEX are rarely accepted.
 You can take out Local currency such as Rwandan Francs or Ugandan Shillings at the current exchange rate.

 There are both local bank fees and fees from your bank unless they do not have international use fees.
 Do notify your bank that you will be using your ATM card in Uganda and Rwanda.
 Otherwise, you might find your bank blocking the transaction.